ClSlaid/clslaid.icu/content/posts/weekly-2024-07-15/index.md

 ## Technique

-I recently had the opportunity to work with a NUMA machine (or cluster) and was astonished by the size of its available DRAM (>= 500 TiB).
+I recently had the opportunity to work with a NUMA machine (or cluster) and was astonished by the size of its available DRAM (>= 500 GiB).

 The original task assigned to me seemed straightforward and not too difficult to implement.
 However, I encountered significant challenges with C++.